moodlemobile/moodle-local_behatsnapshots/README.md

 In order to use the custom steps, you need to include this plugin in your Moodle installation.
 This is only necessary for testing and development environments; make sure not to include it in production.

-You'll also need to add the following attributes in your `config.php`:
+You can also add the following attributes in your `config.php` to customize the behaviour:

 ```php
 // (optional) Configure where snapshot files will be created and read from.